If you’re looking for the top books that will help you solve your procrastination problem, this article is for you.

 - The Thief of Time: Philosophical Essays on Procrastination.
 This book contains a collection of essays written by different scholars, that address questions such as “how can we analyze procrastination in a way that does justice to both its voluntary and its self-defeating dimensions?” and “what kind of practical failing is procrastination?
 Is it a form of weakness of will?
 Is it the product of fragmented agency?
 Is it a vice?”.

 - The Art of Procrastination: A Guide to Effective Dawdling, Lollygagging and Postponing.
-A relatively light and humorous read about the problem of procrastination.
-This book was written by philosopher John Perry, who is noted for suggesting the concept of “structured procrastination”, which involves getting things done by procrastinating on something more important.
+This relatively light and humorous book was written by philosopher John Perry, who is noted for suggesting the concept of “structured procrastination”, which involves getting things done by procrastinating on something more important.

 - Soon: An Overdue History of Procrastination, from Leonardo and Darwin to You and Me.
-This book examines the phenomenon of procrastination both from a psychological perspective as well as from a historical and personal perspective, by looking at how it affected various notable people throughout history.
+This book examines the phenomenon of procrastination through psychological and historical lenses, and focuses on how it affected various notable people throughout history.
 It offers a relatively sympathetic and positive view of procrastination, and suggests that it can help us figure out what matters to us.

 Books about cognitive behavioral therapy

 Cognitive behavioral therapy (CBT) is a form of psychotherapy that aims to improve people’s mental health by helping them modify and eliminate negative emotions, thoughts, and behaviors.
 CBT can, for example, help people identify problematic triggers, deal with negative thoughts patterns, and face situations that they fear.